davezelenka/threading-dynamics/mathematics/OpGeom/Mathematical_Ecological_Taxonomy.md

 If these predictions hold, it suggests **mathematics and physics share the same operational substrate**—not because mathematics describes physics, but because both emerge from the same iterative dynamics.

-**This completes the taxonomy.
-Mathematics reimagined as operational ecology.**